What are the Signs and Symptoms of Depression?

 There are several common signs and symptoms of depression.
-While it’s normal to experience feelings of sadness and even short episodes of depressed feelings, long-lasting symptoms of depression can have a negative impact on your ability to function basic daily tasks.
+While it’s normal to experience feelings of sadness and even short episodes of depressed feelings, long-lasting symptoms of depression can hurt your ability to function in basic daily tasks.

 In this article, we’re taking a closer look at one of the most common questions we hear from people – what are the signs and symptoms of depression?